 We found that search activity is the most important but not the only element of an effective digital solution.
 Let's return to the supermarket scenario.
 Key products stand in the far and opposite corners of the store to create movement.
 It is important to properly take into account search behaviour with keeping the right balance among functionality, simplicity and user-centricity.

 If you make it too simple, it will lack useful features.
 This is like Google yielding only one search result or Forbes only one key article.

 On the other hand, if your solution becomes over-featured, it will lack usability.
 Maybe your product provides a solution for everyone, but it is too hard to understand and use.

 Which store will provide the ultimate user-centricity?
 The one at which customers’ dreams come true, and everything is free.
 Obviously, this is not what a healthy business needs in order to succeed.

 We have discovered an important definition of an effective digital service.
 It is a service that brings success to business, matches its goals and promotes growth.
 To satisfy user search activity, in this case, is not the goal but the tool.
 Thus, for the design of an effective digital solution, a balance between the interests of the user and of the business is needed.

-At the same time, we must take into account that the design of financial services is not limited to the interface; this is just the top of the iceberg.
+At the same time, we must take into account that the Fintech product design is not limited to the interface; this is just the top of the iceberg.
 Interaction with the service occurs at different levels.
 At the bottom stands the core of the system.
 Its automated algorithms perform query processing and information exchange.